ploppyperson/StackMob-3/README.md

-# StackMob-2 - With 1.13 support
+# StackMob-2, with 1.13 support

 Welcome!
 StackMob is a bukkit plugin that is used by many servers - big and small - to enhance the experience of their players by